- Product Solutions

 Assembly and storage of face shields away from point of care can challenge use.
 If clinicians or nurses have to spend time trying to find or assemble face shields, that’s critical time away from patients — and a detractor from following compliance protocols.
 Eye shields face similar obstacles.

-A common misconception is that prescription eyeglasses may be sufficient protection for eye splash and other eye contamination events.
+A common misconception is that prescription eyeglasses may be sufficient protective eyewear for nurses in the event of an eye splash or other eye contamination events.
 While eyeglasses may prevent initial direct splashes from infiltrating the eye, they are simply not designed for protection.
 A lack of barrier protection on the sides, bottoms, and tops of prescription eyeglasses still puts nurses and other healthcare providers at substantial risk.4

 The CDC, American National Standards Institute (ANSI), and the Occupational Safety and Health Administration (OSHA) all emphasize the importance of using medical eye protection with solid state shields at the point of care to prevent contamination from splashes.3 When eyewear and eye shields that maximize splash protection for nurses are available at point of care, compliance is 5 times more likely.5